Parents facing jail time for Caddo Parish student truancy violations

-SHRVEPORT, La.-- The parents of 4 Caddo Parish Public School students are looking at jail time for refusing to comply with efforts to get their children back in school.
+SHREVEPORT, La. - The parents of four Caddo Parish Public School students are looking at jail time for refusing to comply with efforts to get their children back in school.

 The students in question missed a combined 249 days of school leading to a juvenile court judge issuing a bench warrant after those parents failed to answer for their children's absences.